alLi1n/pandora-box/README.md

 # pandora-box
-A script to automatise man in the middle attacks.
+Script to automatise man in the middle attacks.

 Features: